cloudwego-contrib/cwgo-pkg/.github/ISSUE_TEMPLATE/bug_report.md

 **Version:**

-Please provide the version of {project_name} you are using.
+Please provide the version of {cwgo-pkg} you are using.

 **Environment:**